PluribusDigital/open-fda/README.md

 ## Deployment & DevOps Stack

 We streamline development with a DevOps pipeline, pictured below.
 Developers modify the app locally and push to GitHub (source control/configuration management).
 A push triggers CircleCI to grab the code and execute per the `circle.yml` file.
-CircleCI builds a server from the Dockerfile, then installs dependencies (see [doc/dependency_management](doc/ dependency_management.md) ).
+CircleCI builds a server from the `Dockerfile`, then installs dependencies (see [doc/dependency_management](doc/ dependency_management.md) ).
 CircleCI finally runs tests.

 If all steps pass, CircleCI deploys the docker image.
 AWS Elastic Beanstalk listens for new docker images with the appropriate label, and installs the new image – bringing in application secrets from an S3 bucket.